 Some people are too afraid to file a worker’s compensation claim, for fear of deportation.
 And while the authorities (ICE) do sometimes use legal proceedings to find undocumented workers, there are some protections in place to prevent this.
 The official policy of California’s Division of Labor Standards Enforcement expressly forbids the questioning of anyone’s immigration status.
 Other California authorities have taken a stand to prevent ICE from entering courtrooms or other government areas, without prior authorization or warrant, with the intent of finding undocumented workers.
 While none of these laws are perfect 100% of the time, it’s important to know that there are people on your side, protecting your access to your worker’s compensation benefits.

 If you or a member of your family are an undocumented worker, reach out to us to learn more about your worker’s compensation rights.
-Get in touch with us at Jackson & Jackson today and request your free consultation.
+Get in touch with a Long Beach workers compensation lawyer at Jackson & Jackson today and request your free consultation.